Writing your report

 In your report, please comment on the following aspects of the manuscript.

-Your overview of the key messages of the study, in your own words, highlighting what you find significant or notable.
+Your overview of the key messages of the article, in your own words, highlighting what you find significant or notable.
 Usually, this can be summarized in a short paragraph.

-Your evaluation of the validity and robustness of the data interpretation and conclusions.
+Your evaluation of the interpretation of recent advances and the level of insight given by the authors.
 If you feel there are flaws that prohibit the manuscript’s publication, please describe them in detail.

-Your view on the potential significance of the conclusions for the field and related fields.
+Your view on the potential significance of the article and its conclusions for the field.
 If you think that other findings in the published literature compromise the manuscript’s significance, please provide relevant references.

 Clarity and context

-Your view on the clarity and accessibility of the text, and whether the results have been provided with sufficient context and consideration of previous work.
+Your view on the clarity and accessibility of the text, and whether the discussion has been provided with sufficient context and consideration of previous work.
 Note that we are not asking for you to comment on language issues such as spelling or grammatical mistakes.

-Please indicate any particular part of the manuscript, data or analyses that you feel is outside the scope of your expertise, or that you were unable to assess fully.
+Please indicate any particular part of the manuscript that you feel is outside the scope of your expertise, or that you were unable to assess fully.

 Providing constructive feedback